nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 the polymorphic `Button` once again.

-By default, the `Button` component provides the same interface as the HTML `button` tag, along with any additional props.
+By default, the `Button` component provides the same interface as the HTML `button` tag, enhanced with any additional props, e.g. a `variant`.

 ```tsx
 <Button type="submit" form="loginForm" variant="primary">